Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 Are Borrowers Reading the Full Cost of Repayment Before Signing?

-Most borrowers focus on the monthly payment, not the total repayment amount — and lenders design their disclosures to encourage exactly that.
+Most are not.
+Borrowers focus on the monthly payment, not the total repayment amount, and lenders design their disclosures to encourage exactly that.
 Ignoring total cost is among the most financially damaging emergency loan mistakes.

 What to Look for in the Loan Disclosure